jadeleafmoon/gradiance/README.md

 ## What is Gradience?

-Gradience is a relaxing puzzle game.
+Gradiance is a relaxing puzzle game.